Dermatologist Dr. Cynthia Bailey answers your questions about skin care combination with tretinoin and glycolic acid.

 Hi Dr. Bailey, I am 49 years old.
 I would like to try the combination of tretinoin and glycolic acid use.
 I currently use Tretinoin 0.05% for sundamage and aging purposes.
 Is it possible to add Glycolic acid to my routine also?
 I am wondering if there is a Glycolic face cream I can add?During the day I am currently using Daily Moisturizing Face Cream for Dry to Normal Skin and the Citrix Antixodant SPF30 sunscreen.

 Thanks so much!
+Heather

-- Lighten age spots
+- Lightening of age spots

-The ultimate anti aging skin care product combo is to use both of these and throw in a strong professional level vitamin C product every 4th day.
+Yes, the ultimate anti aging skin care product combo is to use both of these and throw in a strong professional level vitamin C product every 4th day.
 Each of these ingredients works to rejuvenate the skin by a different mechanism, and thus combination therapy yields more age reversal that using just one alone.

 Unfortunately, all these highly effective anti aging ingredients are irritating.
 Only people with really tolerant skin can combine tretinoin and glycolic acid therapy.
 People with sensitive skin (especially people with rosacea, eczema or facial seborrheic dermatitis) typically have to pick either tretinoin OR glycolic acid.
 People who can’t tolerate using tretinoin with glycolic acid can sometimes tolerate using just one of these ingredient with a topical vitamin C product.
 This is because the vitamin C is not exfoliating.
 Vitamin C is, however, irritating to exfoliated skin so it’s still a little tricky.